Why People Are Looking for Fiverr Alternatives in 2026

 Fiverr has been investing in AI features — its CEO has publicly framed the company as pivoting toward an "AI-first" model following the September 2025 layoffs.
 But "AI features for human freelancers" is a very different product than "infrastructure for AI agents to transact with humans."
 The first is a UI improvement; the second is an architectural decision made at founding.

 GoHireHumans made that architectural decision.
-The 1% fee structure reinforces it: AI agent workflows often involve high transaction volume at lower per-transaction values.
+The 1% GoHireHumans fee plus Stripe processing structure reinforces it: AI agent workflows often involve high transaction volume at lower per-transaction values.
 A 25% platform take makes many of those workflows economically unviable.
-A 1% fee does not.
+A 1% GoHireHumans fee plus Stripe processing does not.

 Who Should Use Which Platform